Francescus02/RAG-Router/README.md

 ---

-### Future Work: Mitigating Data Leakage via Dynamic Percentile Routing
+### Future Work

-Currently, the entropy threshold for pre-retrieval routing ($\tau_e = 2.04$) is hardcoded, having been empirically derived from a previous data sample (v5).
+**Mitigating Data Leakage via Hybrid Dynamic Routing with Absolute Guardrails** Currently, the entropy threshold for pre-retrieval routing ($\tau_e = 2.04$) is hardcoded, having been empirically derived from a previous data sample.
 While functional for demonstrating the routing concept in this ablation study, static absolute thresholds present a methodological risk of data leakage and are inherently fragile in production environments.
-Shannon entropy distributions will inevitably fluctuate if the prompt format is altered or if the underlying LLM is updated.
+Shannon entropy distributions will inevitably fluctuate if the prompt format is altered, if the underlying LLM undergoes continuous learning updates, or in the presence of distribution shifts in user traffic.

-To further improve the scientific rigor and production-readiness of this pipeline, future iterations should transition from a static threshold to a **Dynamic Percentile Threshold via a Sliding Window**:

-* **Sliding Window Memory:** Instead of evaluating against an absolute value, the system maintains a running buffer of the Shannon entropy scores from the last $N$ queries (e.g., $N=500$).
-* **Relative Percentile Routing:** The routing decision becomes a dynamic percentile calculation.
-For instance, the rule adapts to: *"Route the 15% of queries with the lowest entropy in the current window to zero-shot generation."*
+To further improve the scientific rigor and production-readiness of this pipeline, future iterations should transition from a static threshold to a **Hybrid Dynamic Percentile Threshold via a Sliding Window**.
+Instead of evaluating against a single absolute value, the system will maintain a running buffer of the Shannon entropy scores from the last $N$ queries.
+The routing rule will adapt dynamically (e.g., *"Route the lowest-entropy queries up to the 15th percentile of the current window to zero-shot generation"*).

-**Scientific and Practical Benefits:** Implementing this approach eliminates the data leakage associated with hyperparameter tuning ($\tau_e$) on an evaluation set.
-Furthermore, it guarantees a predictable, constant rate of computational savings while automatically self-calibrating against distribution shifts in user queries or upstream changes to the LLM's parametric knowledge.
+Crucially, to avoid the mathematical paradox of forcing hallucinations during periods of anomalous, high-entropy traffic, this dynamic percentile will be bounded by **Absolute Entropy Guardrails**.
+If a query's entropy exceeds a critical maximum threshold ($H_{max}$), it will strictly be routed to the RAG pipeline, overriding the percentile logic.
+To maintain low latency in stateless distributed environments, the sliding window can be approximated using distributed Decaying Moving Averages or a Redis-backed buffer.
+This hybrid approach eliminates data leakage associated with hyperparameter tuning, self-calibrates against parametric shifts, and guarantees computational savings without compromising factual reliability.

+**Achieving Zero-Overhead Routing via Topology-Aware KV-Cache Reuse** While the decoupled entropy probe effectively solved the massive prefill bottleneck observed in earlier iterations, executing two separate forward passes (one for the probe, one for generation) intrinsically introduces a baseline latency.
+This algorithmic cost can be eliminated by combining mathematical optimizations with advanced inference architecture strategies.

+Future implementations will target **Zero-Overhead Routing** through a two-step synergy:
+1. **Targeted Logprobs Extraction:** By disabling full-context logits materialization and requesting `logprobs` exclusively for the newly generated tokens, the massive matrix multiplication overhead over long context windows is bypassed.
+2. **Topology-Aware Prompting and Tree-based Prefix Caching:** Autoregressive Transformers rely on positional causal attention; thus, simply prepending RAG context to a query after an initial probe would invalidate the previously computed KV-cache.
+To solve this, future designs will re-engineer the prompt topology to a `[System Prompt] -> [User Query] -> [Optional RAG Context]` format.
+Leveraging advanced caching mechanisms like RadixAttention or PagedAttention (e.g., via vLLM or SGLang), the `[System Prompt] -> [User Query]` segment will act as a shared KV-cache root.

+If the router proceeds with Zero-Shot generation ($H(X) < \tau_e$), the engine will resume generation directly from this root at zero additional cost.
+If RAG is required, the retrieved context is appended, and the engine computes only the incremental prefill for the newly added context.
+Together, these optimizations will reduce the temporal cost of the pre-retrieval entropy probe to exactly zero added milliseconds compared to a standard generation run, positioning training-free semantic routing as a strictly dominant strategy for real-time applications.

 ---